 Our research

 ARTEMIS stands for Analyses to Reveal Trajectories and Early Markers of Imminent Shifts in Suicidal States.
-That’s a long name, but our goal is simple: we want to understand how people’s daily experiences change over time and how those changes might help us predict when someone is at risk for suicide.
+That’s a long name, but our goal is simple: We want to understand how people’s daily experiences change over time and how those changes might help us predict when someone is at risk for suicide.
 We’re dedicated to improving mental health care by driving innovative research and collaboration to develop better tools and strategies that support individuals and communities.

 Meet the project leaders

-Jessica Turner profile
+• Jessica Turner profile

 Jessica Turner, PhD